Dominic Bruce: Early years

 His elder brother was Brother Thomas (William) Bruce, a member of the De La Salle religious congregation or Institute of the Brothers of the Christian Schools who died in Nazareth in 1974, and is buried in a wall tomb in the crypt of the University of Bethlehem.
-His two younger siblings were Anne Bruce-Kimber and John Bruce (who died in infancy).
+His two younger siblings were Anne Bruce-Kimber and John Bruce (who died 7 May 1925, aged 3).

 Dominic Bruce's escaping adventures started early in his life when he ran away from home by means of a train to London.
 Remarkably on arrival in London he was recognised by a police officer married to his father's sister Anne.
 He was quickly returned to Shakespeare Avenue in Hebburn.
 Bruce was educated at and matriculated from St Cuthbert's Grammar School, Newcastle, 1927–1935.

 He was of an adventurous disposition and as an alternative to his formal education he spent some time as an unauthorised visitor to the Newcastle Law Courts during school time.

-Bruce married Mary Brigid Lagan on 25 June 1938 at Corpus Christi Catholic Church, Maiden Lane.
+According to the Bruce family records, Bruce married Mary Brigid Lagan on 25 June 1938 at Corpus Christi Catholic Church, Maiden Lane.

 Early RAF career

 On joining the Royal Air Force in 1935 he trained as a wireless operator, then as an airgunner.

+As a gunner and wireless operator, Bruce, the recruit, trained in the Hawker Hind.
+An open two-seated plane that came with a Lewis gun.
+One superior—if you did not listen— would turn the plane upside down.
+With the feet secured to the security straps, he would wangle you side to side.

+Jankers

+The unranked Bruce served his jankers.
+In the 1930s, the NCOs gave them out like confetti.
+Casually, they accused Bruce and the lads of sloppiness.
+And they filled up Bruce's charge sheet.
+For the minor misdeeds they could not fit on to the charge sheet — his time in solitary as a POW, equalled it out.

-In November 1936 Bruce joined No. 214 Squadron at Scampton.
+In November 1936, Bruce joined No. 214 Squadron at Scampton.
 Scampton was equipped with Virginias and Harrows.

-On 25 March 1937 he was involved in the crash of the Handley Page Harrow "K6940" which resulted from a badly judged descent which removed the roof of a train travelling on railway lines adjacent to the Handley Page works airfield at Radlett.
+Morton and the Scampton lads

+Trainees and aviators at Scampton practised.
+Mischievous; they mastered scaring train drivers.
+By the summer of 1937, low-flying, without reason, resulted in instant dismissal.

+Spring time 1937, 25 March, the Handley Page Harrow "K6940" crash landed.
+Lower ranked Bruce and the five others were on board.
+The result of—an unfortunate descent.
+A descent not judged well by —the pilot, Flight Sergeant Morton.
+The plane landed 10km away from the Handley Page Radlett airfield.
+Morton's landing— removed the roof off a train.